samjwu/CMakeGuide/Stage1/README.md

 The `mysqrt.o` file is an object file that is generated from the `mysqrt.cpp` source file.

-Object files are intermediate files containing compiled machine code made by the compiler during the build process.

-Object files need to be linked to create an executable.

 2. Compile `main.cpp`, the main source code, into an object file `main.o`.

 ```